-COLUMN I DUE DATE COLUMN IV ENDING DATE OF PERIOD COVERED Tuesday, January 16, 2024 Deadline is extended because of holiday.
-January semiannual [FORM C/OH] (all local candidates and officeholders, except for officeholders who do not have a campaign treasurer appointment on file and who do not exceed \$1,010 in contributions or expenditures for the reporting period) [FORM GPAC] (all GPACs) [FORM SPAC] (all SPACs) the date of campaign treasurer appointment, or the day after the date the last report ended.
-December 31, 2023 Tuesday, January 16, 2024 Deadline is extended because of holiday.
-Annual report of unexpended contributions [FORM C/OH-UC] (former candidates and former officeholders who have filed a final report and who retained unexpended contributions or assets purchased with contributions) January 1, 2023, or the day after the date the final report was filed.
-December 31, 2023
+COLUMN I DUE DATE COLUMN II TYPE OF REPORT (WHO FILES) COLUMN III BEGINNING DATE OF PERIOD COVERED COLUMN IV ENDING DATE OF PERIOD COVERED Wednesday, January 15, 2025 January semiannual [FORM C/OH] (all local candidates and officeholders, except for officeholders who do not have a campaign treasurer appointment on file and who do not exceed \$1,080 in contributions or expenditures for the reporting period) [FORM GPAC] (all GPACs) [FORM SPAC] (all SPACs) July 1, 2024, or the date of campaign treasurer appointment, or the day after the date the last report ended.
+December 31, 2024 Wednesday, January 15, 2025 Annual report of unexpended contributions [FORM C/OH-UC] (former candidates and former officeholders who have filed a final report and who retained unexpended contributions or assets purchased with contributions) January 1, 2024, or the day after the date the final report was filed.
+December 31, 2024

-REPORTS DUE BEFORE THE MAY 4, 2024, UNIFORM ELECTION
+REPORTS DUE BEFORE THE MAY 3, 2025, UNIFORM ELECTION

-Thursday, 30th day before the May 4, 2024, January 1, 2024, or March 25, 2024 April 4, 2024 uniform election , NOTE: This report must be received by the appropriate filing authority no later than April 4, 2024.
-[FORM C/OH] (all local candidates who have an opponent on the ballot in the May 4 election and who do not file on the modified reporting schedule) the date of campaign treasurer appointment, or the day after the date the last report ended.
-[FORM GPAC] (all GPACs that are involved in the May 4 election) [FORM SPAC] (all SPACs that do not file on the modified reporting schedule and that supported or opposed an opposed candidate or a measure in the May 4 election)
+Thursday, April 3, 2025 30th day before the May 3, 2025, uniform election January 1, 2025, or the date of campaign treasurer March 24, 2025 NOTE: This report must be received by the appropriate filing authority no later than April 3, 2025.
+[FORM C/OH] (all local candidates who have an opponent on the ballot in the May 3 election and who do not file on the modified reporting schedule) appointment, or the day after the date the last report ended.
+[FORM GPAC] (all GPACs that are involved with the May 3 election) [FORM SPAC] (all SPACs that do not file on the modified reporting schedule and that supported or opposed an opposed candidate or a measure in the May 3 election)

-NOTE: A political committee must file pre-election reports if the committee is involved in the election during each pre-election reporting period.
+NOTE: A political committee must file pre-election reports if the committee is involved with the election during each pre-election reporting period.
 A political committee must file an 8-day pre-election report if the committee filed a 30-day pre-election report, even if there is no activity to report during the 8-day reporting period.
 The campaign treasurer of a political committee may be required to file 30-day and 8-day pre-election reports in connection with elections not listed on this schedule.